usnistgov/nestor/docs/how_to_guide/tutorial.rst

 7. There is also a drop-down to say what the column likely represents - this is for later analyses and future storage in a graph database.
-These categories in the drop-down come from `prior studies<https://www.nist.gov/publications/developing-maintenance-key-performance-indicators-maintenance-work-order-data>`__ on Maintenance Key Performance Indicators (KPIs).
+These categories in the drop-down come from `prior studies <https://www.nist.gov/publications/developing-maintenance-key-performance-indicators-maintenance-work-order-data>`__ on Maintenance Key Performance Indicators (KPIs).
-   These categories are used as the headers in the *.h5* binary files used to store the tagged data (`See the Report section <#sec:Report>`__).
+   These categories are used as the headers in the *.h5* binary files used to store the tagged data (See the Section: `Report tab`_).
-   A subset of these categories, *Machine Name* and *Maintenance Technician*, are used for the `Nestor Dashboard <dash-demonstration.rst>`__.
+   A subset of these categories, *Machine Name* and *Maintenance Technician*, are used for the Nestor Dashboard.

    These categories will be used for constructing a graph database (COMING SOON!)